Example: Cleaning up a CSV file

 text = text.force_encoding('UTF-8')

-In this guide, we’ve covered comprehensive approaches to handling newlines in Ruby, from basic string manipulation to complex text processing scenarios.
-Whether you’re cleaning CSV data, processing user input, handling API responses, or validating strings, you now have the tools to handle newline characters effectively.
+And there you have it!
+We’ve covered a ton of ways to handle newlines in Ruby, from the simple, built-in string methods to more complex text processing scenarios.
+Whether you’re wrangling CSV data, cleaning up user input, or validating strings, you’ve now got the tools to handle newlines like a pro.

-If you have any questions about text processing in Ruby or need help implementing these solutions, feel free to reach out to me at blakelinkd@gmail.com.
+If you have any questions or need a hand with any of these solutions, feel free to shoot me an email at blakelinkd@gmail.com.